pcimcioch/protobuf-annotation-processor/README.md

 to have it like that

 # Examples
-For full documentation see [examples in test module](test/src/main/java/com/protobuf/model)
+For full documentation just see [examples in the test module](test/src/main/java/com/protobuf/model)

 # Similar Solutions